-The above mentioned insecticides may be used as a more extensive treatment on vulnerable wood surfaces when large numbers are attacking.
+The insecticides mentioned above may be used as a more extensive treatment on vulnerable wood surfaces when large numbers are attacking.
 Bees avoid drilling into the treated surfaces.
-Apply the insecticide by using a pump-up or hose end sprayer to target areas most favored by carpenter bees such as eaves, fascia boards, and joist ends of decks for example.
-Follow all of the insecticide label directions and precautions listed.
-Residual effectiveness of these insecticides is often only 3-4 weeks so the treatment may need to be repeated.
+Apply the insecticide using a pump-up or hose-end sprayer to target areas most favored by carpenter bees, such as eaves, fascia boards, and joist ends of decks.
+Follow all the insecticide label directions and precautions.
+Residual effectiveness of these insecticides is often only 3-4 weeks, so the treatment may need to be repeated.

-Although carpenter bees are less aggressive than wasps, female bees taking care of their nests will sting.
+Although carpenter bees are less aggressive than wasps, female bees caring for their nests will sting.
 Treatment is best performed at night when the bees are less active, or while wearing protective clothing.